strues/boldr/README.md

 ## Getting Started / Installation

-**A word of caution:** At the moment, Boldr is in active development.
-Meaning there can and most likely will, be the occasional breaking changes, and architectural adjustments.
+**Development Disclaimer:** At the moment, Boldr is in active development.
+Meaning there might be the occasional breaking changes, and architectural adjustments.

-That being said, I'm fairly confident the majority of large breaking changes is behind us.
+That said, I'm confident the majority of large breaking changes is behind us.

 1. `git clone https://github.com/strues/boldr.git`
-2. `cd boldr && yarn install / npm install`
+2. `yarn install`
-3. `cp env.example .env` and open it up in your preferred editor.
+3. `yarn bootstrap`
-4. The .env file contains important paths for the bundling process.
+4. Modify environment variables within **both** packages/boldr-cms and packages/boldr-api: `cp .env_example .env`

 ## Usage